 That said, it gets crowded (as in, jam packed), the music isn’t always traditional (you’ll likely hear pop covers) and the drink prices are some of the highest in Dublin.

-The Quays is another one of the fun Dublin, Ireland pubs in the Temple Bar District.
-Despite being in the heart of the cultural district, it’s one of the traditional pubs in Dublin that feels more like a local bar than a tourist attraction.
+The Quays is another one of the fun Dublin, Ireland pubs in Temple Bar.
+Despite being in the heart of the district, it’s one of the traditional pubs in Dublin where tourist and locals mix.

 The easy-going front bar boasts live music from mid-afternoon until late.
 It’s a place for socializing, storytelling and singing along.
-The mix of locals and tourists – and the natural interaction – makes for a memorable experience.
+The mix of patrons – and the natural interaction – makes for an enjoyable experience for all.

 In addition to the bar, there is a restaurant where diners can feast on traditional Irish eats, like hearty Irish Stew and delectable Fish and Chips.
 All around, we think it is one of the best pubs in Temple Bar Dublin.

-Visitors looking for authentic Irish pubs in Dublin should head straight for John Kavanagh The Gravediggers Pub.
-A family-run public house since 1833, John Kavanagh Pub is known for pouring one of the best pints of Guinness in Dublin…and we agree!
+For those looking for authentic Irish pubs in Dublin should head straight for John Kavanagh The Gravediggers.
+A family-run public house since 1833, John Kavanagh Pub is known for pouring one of the best pints of Guinness in Dublin…and we can’t argue with that!

-The classic, no-nonsense, unfussy bar caters to its loyal local crowd, but warmly welcomes visitors, too.
+The no-nonsense, unfussy bar caters to its loyal local crowd, but warmly welcomes visitors, too.
+The Gravediggers Pub is located on the north side of Dublin in an unassuming neighborhood next to the Glasnevin Cemetery and the National Botanic Gardens.

-The busy bar is frequented by both locals and tourists who cram inside (as there is no beer garden and only a few barrels out front).
+The busy bar is frequented by both locals and tourists who cram inside to hoist their pints (as there is no beer garden and only a few barrels out front).
 The compact space encourages making friends with strangers and the hospitable staff foster the same warm atmosphere.

 An old-world Irish pub – complete with snugs and wooden bar stools – O’Donoghues Bar is classic in every way.
-The lively crowd features a mix of young and old, tourists and residents, most of whom clamor to the bar to listen to musical performances.
-O’Donoghues has long been one of the best pubs in Dublin for live music – and still today guests can listen to musicians play 7 days a week.
+The lively crowd features a mix of young and old, tourists and residents, most of whom clamor in to listen to musical performances.
+O’Donoghues has long been one of the best pubs in Dublin for live music 7 days a week.

 O’Donoghues Bar opened in the 1930s – and was known even then for nightly Irish trad sessions.
 However, it was in the 1960s, when famed band The Dubliners regularly played at the bar, that the musical reputation stuck for good.
 Music fans should take some time to check out the photos that hang on the walls.

-Visitors who want to bar hop in the area will find many other fantastic pubs on Baggot Street Dublin – including Toners and Doheny & Nesbitt that are just a block away.
+Those who want to bar hop in the area will find many other fantastic pubs on Baggot Street Lower – including Toners and Doheny & Nesbitt that are just a block away.

 Located on Camden Street – one of the fun (but totally underrated) streets in the city – Devitt’s stands out for its traditional vibes.
 Furthermore, while it is popular with tourists, it doesn’t feel overrun and the prices are fair.